base-media-cloud/iconik-io/README.md

 -auth-token #the JWT bearer Token generated in the iconik UI.
 -collection-id #the ID of the collection in iconik where the assets reside.
 -metadata-view-id #the ID of the Metadata View of interest.
+-csv #select csv output.
+-excel #select excel output.

 ```

 ##### Notes

 If neither `input` or `output` mode is selected, the tool will display the version, and then exit.
+The `size` value is returned in Bytes.

 The tool will also recursively traverse collections in iconik.
 Therefore, if you provide the top-level collection ID, it will search through all the collections nested within it for assets.

 ## License